Gorgeous Smiles Dental

 Can brushing after strips damage teeth?

-Can I floss before using whitening strips?
+Should I floss before or after whitening strips?

 How long should I wait to eat or drink after whitening?